QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 5. Prevents errors

    > * do not let the user make mistakes, you should
-   > code or use the right input fields if you expect
+   > code or use the right kind of input field if you expect
-   > some value.
+   > a specific kind of value.
    > * asking the user confirmation might also
    > be a good practice.
-   > * you should add a little of help or a message
+   > * you may add a small help, an example, or a message
    > saying what you are expecting

 6. Users shouldn't need to learn

    > A MCQ is easier that an open question...
 Make it
-   > so that the user can remember something instead
+   > so that the user will recognize instead of remembering.
-   > of learning it like using some kind of style
+   > You may use a particular kind of style or add tips.
-   > or tips.

 7. Flexibility